Caffeine fiend, forager, and science nerd currently in South Florida.

 What is Kudzu?

-Kudzu, also called the Japanese arrowroot (though it is no relation to Maranta arundinacea, the traditional arrowroot) is any of a variety of plants in the genus Pueraria of the pea family Fabaseae.
-These varieties are all perennial vines native to Asia and are considered noxious weeds in much of the rest of the world.
+Kudzu, also called the Japanese arrowroot (no relation to Maranta arundinacea, the traditional arrowroot) is any variety of plant in the genus Pueraria of the pea family Fabaseae.
+These varieties are all perennial vines native to Asia, and they are considered noxious weeds in much of the rest of the world.

-Kudzu vines grow so quickly that it is highly invasive in warm climates.
+Kudzu grows so quickly that it is highly invasive in warm climates.
 The plant has multiple runners that spread in all directions, each growing about one foot per day.
-The vines climb up and over trees and shrubs competing for sunlight.
-Kudzu kills many native plants by heavily shading them with a thick canopy of large leaves.
-The vine wreaks damage on infrastructure and property.
+The vines climb up and over trees and shrubs to compete for sunlight, killing native plants and wreaking damage to infrastructure and property.

 A Timeline for Kudzu in the United States